Fees and funding

 Notification of outcome

-Successful applicants will be notified in early May.
+Successful applicants will be notified by the end of June.

 Some subject areas may have their own additional funding (see the relevant section below).
-Unsuccessful funding applicants for eligible sybjects will automatically be considered for subject area funding, where applicable.
+Unsuccessful funding applicants for eligible subjects will be automatically considered for subject area funding, where applicable.

 Economic and Social Research Council (ESRC)